 A tsar hears that his precious fruits are being stolen nightly by a Firebird, and tells his sons whomever brings him the bird will be his heir.
 Only the youngest, given his turn to stand watch, remains awake and manages to drive off the bird and win a feather from it.

 The older brothers set out to retrieve it, find a stone warning of the perils ahead, and decide to stay where they are.
-Ivan follows them and choses a path.
+Ivan follows them and chooses a path.
 On it, a wolf eats his horse and offers him aid.
-It gives him directions on how to steal the firebird, but he disobeys and is captured, and sent off to steal a horse for the tsar he tried to rob.
-The wolf gives him directions on how to steal it, but he disobeys and is caught again and sent to kidnap Helena the Beautiful.
-He succeeds in carrying off her off.
-With the wolf's help, he brings her and then the horse to the tsar who demanded them, but walks off with them along with the thing he came for.
+It gives him directions on how to steal the Firebird, but he disobeys and is captured, and sent off to steal a magic flying horse for the tsar he tried to rob.
+The wolf gives him directions on how to get the horse, but he disobeys and is caught again and is sent to kidnap Helena the Beautiful.
+He succeeds in carrying her off.
+With the wolf's help, he brings her and then the magic horse to the tsar who demanded them, but then steals back the girl and the horse, along with the Firebird, before leaving.

 His brothers found him sleeping on his return.
-They kill him and walk off with the firebird, the horse, and Helena the Beautiful.
+They kill him and walk off with the Firebird, the horse, and Helena the Beautiful.
 The wolf revives Ivan, and he returns to his father, whereupon Helena the Beautiful tells all that happened, and the brothers are thrown into prison and Helena and Ivan marry.

-" with music composed by Igor Stravinsky.
-Compare The Fire-Bird, the Horse of Power, and the Princess Vasilissa
+Compare with "The Fire-Bird, the Horse of Power, and the Princess Vasilissa".

 - Abduction Is Love: The wolf forcibly takes Helena and she weeps over it until she sees Ivan.

 - At the Crossroads: Where the princes find the stone and decide whether to continue.